nodejs-mobile/nodejs-mobile/doc/api/module.md

     .catch((err) => {
       if (err?.code !== 'ENOENT') console.error(err);
     });
-  // Ff package.json existed and contained a `type` field with a value, voila if (type) return type;
+  // If package.json existed and contained a `type` field with a value, voilà if (type) return type;
   // Otherwise, (if not at the root) continue checking the next directory up
   // If at the root, stop and return false